shamilovtim/cordova-plugin-feed-fm/README.md

 This watches two locations:

 - in /example/ it watches html, css, js. on change it compiles that code.
-- in /plugin/ it watches js, xml, h, m, kt, swift, json. on change it removes and adds back the plugin.
+- in /plugin/ it watches js, xml, h, m, a, kt, swift, json. on change it removes and adds back the plugin.

 ## Key Commands